Lady Tigers face 15 nationally-ranked opponents in 2014

 In his first season as head coach, Walker led the Lady Tigers to a 9-13 mark.
 In the fall of 2008, Walker coached Murdock and Marjorie Ondeck to the semifinals of the 2008 ITA Southeast Regional in Winston-Salem, N.C.
 Murdock and Ondeck defeated doubles tandems from No. 13 Clemson, No. 17 North Carolina and No. 25 Tennessee on their way to the semifinals.

-Walker, a native of Jackson, Tenn., played for Memphis from 2001-04, teaming with Ben Stapp in his first season to become the highest-ranked doubles tandem in school history, ranking No. 12 in the country at the end of the 2001 fall season.
+Walker, a native of Jackson, Tenn., played for Memphis from 2001-04, teaming with current assistant coach Ben Stapp in his first season to become the highest-ranked doubles tandem in school history, ranking No. 12 in the country at the end of the 2001 fall season.
 Walker was also a nationally-ranked singles player, climbing as high as No. 48 in the country.
-He won 54 singles matches, playing primarily at the No. 1 and No. 2 positions during his three-year Tigers career.
+He won 54 singles matches, playing primarily at the No. 1 and 2 positions during his three-year Tigers career.
 He was 64-29 in doubles.
 He was the school's first Conference USA first team honoree and also was named to the C-USA Men's Tennis All-Decade Team (1995-2005).

 Off the court, Walker was named the recipient of the 2004 ITA/Arthur Ashe Sportsmanship and Leadership award, which he received as part of U.S. Open festivities.